sivann/ftplog2kafka/README.md

 ### Values ###

-* KafkaFlushTimeout: message produce timeout (ms), override with env KAFKA_FLUSH_TIMEOUT
+* KafkaFlushTimeout: message produce timeout (ms)
-* KafkaMaxPending:   with that many undelivered messages, exit.
-Override with env KAFKA_MAX_PENDING
+* KafkaMaxPending:  after that many undelivered messages (in local queue), exit
 * FtpHomePrefix: Prepend this prefix to uploaded filenames, so we can read line samples
 * FtpLogFile: FTP Log file to monitor
 * Topic:  Kafka topic to submit